Umuzi-org/tech-department/content/remote-work/tech-recruits/_index.md

 ---
-title: Techie Recruits
+title: How recruits work remotely
+ready: True
 ---

 Here's the plan, the technologies and the processes you need to be aware of:

 ## Attendance

-As you know, SETA is really serious about attendance.
-But we can't do this the usual way.
+While at Umuzi we would usually just have a human being take attendance.
+That doesn't work so well in a remote working environment.

 We are going to put the power into your hands, you need to take your own attendance!
 Here are some google forms:

-- (Morning form)[https://forms.gle/E2W9cC5cpHQdu1EL7] To be completed by 8:30 every day
+- [Morning form](https://forms.gle/E2W9cC5cpHQdu1EL7) To be completed by 8:30 every day
-- (Afternoon form)[https://forms.gle/68E7WMeWtMz4ryQSA] To be completed between 12:00 and 13:00 every day
+- [Afternoon form](https://forms.gle/68E7WMeWtMz4ryQSA) To be completed between 12:00 and 13:00 every day
-- (End of day form)[https://forms.gle/cmUR2DiTgZRisDad8] To be completed from 16:30 onwards
+- [End of day form](https://forms.gle/cmUR2DiTgZRisDad8) To be completed from 16:30 onwards

 You need to fill these in every single working day or you will be marked absent!

 There are a few things that can go wrong:

 1. Loadshedding: In the case of loadshedding we still expect you to fill in the form as early as possible
 2. Personal illness or emergency.
-You can apply for leave using (this form)[https://docs.google.com/forms/d/e/1FAIpQLSdRy444hA3WR4Vul4nTXOuC0x9ZuA3TFBaB8aA-PPMDCeQN8g/viewform].
+You can apply for leave using [this form](https://docs.google.com/forms/d/e/1FAIpQLSdRy444hA3WR4Vul4nTXOuC0x9ZuA3TFBaB8aA-PPMDCeQN8g/viewform).
 And if something crazy comes up just communicate with your cohort leader via Rocketchat.

+## Good professional behaviour

+When people arrive at Umuzi they aren't professionals yet.
+But when they leave they are.

+Here are a few professional behaviors you should start practicing today:

+- Always be on time for workshops and meetings
+- Always be respectful and helpful to your peers
+- Ask the dumb questions!
+Some people are too shy to ask so ask for them
+- Always submit high quality work
+- Always submit your work on time
+- When you get feedback about your work, implement it

+## How to learn extra quickly

+Build something useful in your spare time!
+We've seen all sorts of cool stuff come from our recruits.
+There's been a chatbot, a chess tournament system, a library managment system, games... what can you build in your free time?

+If you have some ideas and need a little bit of help knowing where to start just ask :)

 ## Workshops